wan0net/wan0net.github.io/content/posts/2024-01-14-homelab-secrets/index.md

 ```

 The changes to this file now say that portainer will run on the ```proxy``` network (which Traefik also should be connected to), and sets a few variables that configure Traefik including:
-- Telling it to host the docker container on the ```websecure``` endpoint - which is HTTPS in my case.
+- Telling it to proxy the docker container on the ```websecure``` endpoint - which is HTTPS in my case.
 - Enable access through ```portainer.example.com```
 - That the port that Portainer is listening to is port 9443.
+- The protocol that 9443 is listening for is HTTPS

 ## managing secrets